Best daily deals

 Loading chart ...

 This performance is perplexing, given how similar the Bose QuietComfort Headphones are to the Bose QuietComfort 45 in every other way.
-The similarities may end at the drivers, but at the end of the day, the newer headphones aren’t as good at their task as the older model (which I didn’t like either).
+The similarities may end at the drivers, but at the end of the day, the newer headphones are quite different than the older model they’re superseding (which I didn’t like either).
 There’s no amount of tinkering with the Bose app that will “fix” the sound either, though the older headphones are easier to get to a better result.

 The Bose Music App includes some EQ presets to adjust your sound.
 Though Bose still hasn’t provided a more fleshed-out equalizer for more granular control of your sound, you can use the three-band slider set to tinker.